eirini-chrysovalanto-efthymiou/octave_loops_matrix_boolean_intro/README.md

-# Matrix Operations & Linear System Solver in GNU Octave
+# Matrix Operations  in GNU Octave

 ---